utahnu/obs_dev/hist221/06 The New Deal and the 1930s.md

 **Roosevelt wins 472 to 59**
 *The Father of the modern Democratic Party*

 > "So, first of all, let me assert my firm belief that the only thing we have to fear is fear itself - nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance ...
-I am convinced that you will again give that support to leadership in these critical days ...
-I shall ask the Congress for the one remaining instrument to meet the crisis - bread Executive power to wage a war against the emergency, as great as the power that would be given to me if we were in fact invaded  by a foreign foe."
+I am convinced that you will again give that support to leadership in these critical days ... ==I shall ask the Congress for the one remaining instrument to meet the crisis - broad Executive power to wage a war against the emergency, as great as the power that would be given to me if we were in fact invaded  by a foreign foe."==
 >
 > \- Franklin D. Roosevelt - 1932 Inaugural address